Will my herding breed dog like herding sheep?

 What do I need to bring to our first lesson?

 Just bring your dog and yourself, and wear closed-toe shoes.
 We have plenty of water and shady places to sit.
-You can print out and sign the site waiver before you get here, but we have extra copies in case you forget.

 Do I need to prepare my dog for herding?